Home / Guide / How to Calculate Welding Electrode Requirements for Pipes Correctly

 Note: The k value increases if the bevel angle is larger or there is a root gap; use a range of 1.2–1.5 depending on the seam design.

-3. Convert Volume to Weight of Welding Wire
+3. Convert Volume to Weight of Welding Electrode

 General formula